Judges’ and firefighters’ legal action

 In the firefighters’ case, the Court of Appeal importantly noted that: “the Government’s rationale for the protective provisions did need to be supported by evidence”.

 QC Andrew Short, on behalf of the appellants, argued: “…that the closer the scheme members are to retirement, the less they would be affected by the reforms”.

-The argument, put forward by QC Short and supported by evidence, was that those furthest from retirement would have the greatest loss helped lead to the Court’s conclusion that “the suggestion that older firefighters would be less able than the younger firefighters to make changes in their expenditure leading up to retirement is unsupported by evidence”.
+The argument, put forward by QC Short and supported by evidence, was that those furthest from retirement would have the greatest loss.
+This helped lead to the Court’s conclusion that “the suggestion that older firefighters would be less able than the younger firefighters to make changes in their expenditure leading up to retirement is unsupported by evidence”.

-Judges and Firefighters pension scheme legal decision – FAQ’s
+Judges' and firefighters' pension scheme legal decision – FAQs

 Does the legal judgement and forthcoming changes affect me?

-On 15 July 2019 the Government issued a written ministerial statement and confirmed that as ‘transitional protection’ was offered to members of all the main public service pension schemes, the difference in treatment will need to be remedied across all those schemes, including the civil service pension schemes.
+On 15 July 2019, the government issued a written ministerial statement and confirmed that as ‘transitional protection’ was offered to members of all the main public service pension schemes, the difference in treatment will need to be remedied across all those schemes, including the civil service pension schemes.

 Benefits earned to date are safe and Prospect will be lobbying to ensure that the impact of the judgement is that pension benefits will be levelled up rather than down.

 A remedy will now be developed for each of the public sector schemes.
 Until further details about the remedy are known, there is no further information that we can provide.
 As soon as further information is available, we will update members.